How lit-html works

 Template is a container that keeps track of values’ indices and the template element.

-During construction, it traverses the template element and replaces the special comment nodes with empty comment nodes to indicate where to inject values in the future.
+During its construction, it traverses the template element and replaces special comment nodes with empty comment nodes.
+This indicates where values will be injected in the future.

 NodePart

 NodePart inherits from the parent class Part.
-It is in charge of native JavaScript methods to render a dom.
+It is responsible for using native JavaScript methods to render the DOM.

 Its setValue method simply stores the new value as a __pendingValue.
 The heavy lifting is done in the commit method, which will call various helpers based on their type, in this case, __commitTemplate.